 How Can We Reduce Food Waste?

-Improving packaging is a key way for manufacturing and processing facilities to mitigate food waste.
-Companies such as California’s Apeel Sciences have set their sights on both food waste and unnecessary plastic packaging—another significant contributor to environmental damage.
+For manufacturing and processing facilities, improving packaging is a key way to mitigate food waste.
+Companies such as California’s Apeel Sciences have set their sights on both food waste and unnecessary plastic packaging — another significant contributor to environmental damage.

 Apeel produces a thin, natural, water-soluble coating for application to fresh fruit and vegetables.
-The edible preservative can double—and even quadruple—the shelf life of certain varieties of produce while removing the need for plastic wrapping.
+The edible preservative can double and even quadruple the shelf life of certain varieties of produce while also removing the need for plastic wrapping.